Solace & More

 A death certificate is more than just a form.
 It decides what happens next, like access to bank accounts, insurance, pensions, property transfers, and the right to bury or send the body back.
 According to the World Health Organization, only about 70% of deaths worldwide are officially registered, leaving millions of families excluded from essential legal and financial processes each year.

 This guide explains what a death certificate is and why you need several certified copies.
-It also shows how the process works in different regions, common mistakes to avoid, and practical steps for immediate needs and long-term estate planning.
+It also shows common mistakes to avoid and practical steps for immediate needs and long-term estate planning.

 What Is a Death Certificate?